 - Edinburgh (Dr. Maija McKinnon).
-There will be classes at different levels.
-This autumn's courses began during the week starting on Monday 23 September.
+There are classes at different levels.
 If you wish to join, please contact Maija McKinnon,17 Mansionhouse Road, Edinburgh EH9 1TZ, Tel.
 0131 667 5290, email firstname.lastname@example.org.

 Intensive Courses organised by Finn-Guild

 Finn-Guild organises Finnish Language Intensive Study events a few of times a year.
-For more information, please contact Ossi Laurila at email@example.com.
+For more information, please contact the office at email@example.com.
 For bookings, please call 020 7387 3508.

 Classes for adults and children at a local Finnish Saturday Schools

-For further information, see Finnish Saturday School pages, Horisontti magazine or contact Ossi Laurila at the Finn-Guild office.
+For further information, see Finnish Saturday School pages, Horisontti magazine or contact the Finn-Guild office.

 We can help you locate a tutor in your area.
-Please contact Ossi Laurila for more information.
+Please contact the Finn-Guild office for more information.
 Alternatively you can place an advert in the Horisontti magazine (free of charge for Finn-Guild members) or the website.

 - Finn Talk (PDF) - a Finnish language distance learning material with CDs, available from the Finn-Guild office.